Porky's: Plot

-In a subplot, the boys peep on co-ed students in the girl's locker room shower, and Tommy, Billy, and Pee Wee see several girls showering.
-Pee Wee gives them away when he shouts at a heavier girl, who has been blocking his view, to move so that he can see.
+In a subplot, the boys peep on female students in the girl's locker room shower, and Tommy Turner, Billy McCarty, and Pee Wee Morris see several girls showering.
+Pee Wee gives them away when he shouts at an obese girl, who has been blocking his view, to move so that he can see.
 While a few girls run out, most stay, finding the situation funny.
 To test their attitude, Tommy sticks his tongue out through his peephole but gets it smeared with soap.
 Infuriated, he drops his pants and sticks his penis through the opening just before female coach Beulah Balbricker, who has a running feud with Tommy, walks into the shower area.
 Spotting the protruding member, she sneaks up on Tommy, grabs his penis, and pulls with all her might.
 Tommy pulls free and escapes, but Beulah is determined to prove that the offending member, which has a mole on it, belongs to Tommy, going so far as to request that Principal Carter hold a police-type line-up of the boys in the nude so she can identify it.
 However, Carter balks at her request.
-As the other basketball coaches laugh, Coach Brackett suggests asking the police to send a sketch artist and hang wanted posters around the school.
+As the other basketball coaches laugh, Coach Roy Brackett suggests asking the police to send a sketch artist and hang wanted posters around the school.
 When that suggestion gets even Carter laughing, Balbricker leaves in a huff.
 At the end of the film, she sneaks out of the bushes to ambush Tommy and actually drags his pants down, but she is pulled off him by police and dragged away screaming that she saw "it" and that she can identify its owner.
 Tommy breaks the fourth wall, saying, "Jeez!" to the camera.

-Another subplot involves Coach Brackett taking an interest in attractive Coach Honeywell.
-Coach Warren repeatedly refers to Honeywell as "Lassie" while pointing to the equipment room, much to Coach Brackett's confusion.
-He quickly finds out why when he and Honeywell hide out in the equipment room after an argument with Balbricker, and Honeywell becomes turned on by the smell.
-This leads to the pair having sex in the room, but Honeywell begins loudly howling like a dog, thus revealing why she is called Lassie.
-Her howls are heard throughout the entire school, much to the students' and Coach Warren's amusement.
-Brackett and Honeywell are fired as a result.
+Another subplot involves Coach Brackett taking an interest in the attractive coach, Lynn Honeywell.
+Coach Fred Warren repeatedly refers to Honeywell as "Lassie" while pointing to the equipment room, much to Coach Brackett's confusion.
+He quickly finds out why when he and Honeywell hide out in the equipment room after an argument with Balbricker, and Honeywell becomes turned on by the scent of the room.
+This leads to the pair having quickie sex in the room, as Honeywell begins loudly howling like a dog, thus revealing why she is called Lassie.
+Her orgasmic howls are heard throughout the entire school, much to the students' and Coach Warren's amusement, but not to Balbricker and head coach Goodenough.
+Brackett and Honeywell are eventually fired as a result.